-Hepcidin expression in macrophages: Macrophages play a central role in iron recycling, and consequently in establishing iron balance.
-Initial studies from X.-B. Liu et al. in 2005 demonstrated that the reticuloendothelial system (RES, namely liver Kupffer and spleen macrophages) was able to produce hepcidin following LPS-induced inflammation in mice and upon treatment of mouse splenic adherent cells by LPS[39].
-This RES-produced hepcidin was independent of the iron pool of the cells since in vivo iron loading has been shown to induce hepcidin production in liver without increase in hepcidin mRNA in the spleen.
-In addition, when splenic cells were treated in vitro with ferric ammonium citrate (FAC), there was again no increase in splenic hepcidin mRNA expression.
-Peyssonnaux et al. also investigated the ability of macrophages to endogenously synthesize hepcidin in vitro and in vivo following bacterial infections[40].
-They found that intraperitoneal bacterial challenge was able to increase hepcidin expression in splenic macrophages via LPS-mediated TLR4 pathway.
+Hepcidin expression in macrophages: Macrophages play a central role in iron recycling and consequently in establishing iron balance.
+Initial studies from Liu et al[39] demonstrated that the reticuloendothelial system (RES, namely liver Kupffer and spleen macrophages) was able to produce hepcidin following LPS-induced inflammation in mice and upon treatment of mouse splenic adherent cells by LPS.
+This RES-produced hepcidin was independent of the iron pool of the cells because in vivo iron loading has been shown to induce hepcidin production in liver without increase in hepcidin mRNA in the spleen.
+In addition, when splenic cells were treated in vitro with ferric ammonium citrate, there was again no increase in splenic hepcidin mRNA expression.
+Peyssonnaux et al[40] also investigated the ability of macrophages to endogenously synthesize hepcidin in vitro and in vivo following bacterial infections.
+They found that intraperitoneal bacterial challenge was able to increase hepcidin expression in splenic macrophages via the LPS-mediated Toll-like receptor 4 pathway.
 In addition to RES, hepcidin was shown to be produced by alveolar macrophages at a low level when not stimulated but at a high level when exposed to LPS in vitro and in vivo[72,73].
 In agreement with these previous data, Sow et al[74] also showed a strong induction of hepcidin mRNA expression in several macrophage cell lines infected with mycobacteria and/or treated with the inflammatory cytokine IFN-γ.

-The physiological significance of local hepcidin expression in macrophages is not yet fully determined but the hypothesis is that RES-produced hepcidin may contribute by greatly increasing the regulatory pool of hepcidin around liver Kupffer cells and spleen macrophages as well as other macrophages residing in tissues frequently confronted to infection.
+The physiological significance of local hepcidin expression in macrophages is not yet fully determined but the hypothesis is that RES-produced hepcidin may contribute by greatly increasing the regulatory pool of hepcidin around liver Kupffer cells and spleen macrophages as well as other macrophages residing in tissues frequently confronted by infection.
 Increased local hepcidin might potentiate the retention of iron during conditions of inflammation and infection particularly since FPN is strongly expressed at the cell surface of these cells.
 These findings strongly suggested that macrophage hepcidin could play a role in host defense by acting on FPN expression and consequently limiting the availability of iron to invading bacteria.

 Recently, we described the involvement of RES-produced hepcidin in iron metabolism dysregulation in Gaucher disease (GD), an inherited deficiency of the lysosomal enzyme glucocerebrosidase leading to accumulation of glucosylceramide in tissues including the spleen and the liver[75].
-In order to understand the unexplained hyperferritinemia frequently reported in GD patients, Perl’s staining of spleen and bone marrow smears was performed.
+In order to understand the unexplained hyperferritinemia frequently reported in Gaucher disease patients, Perl’s staining of spleen and bone marrow smears was performed.
 Analysis revealed iron accumulation in the lipid-laden macrophages also called Gaucher cells.
-Using in vitro model of Gaucher cells, we have shown that hepcidin production was induced in these macrophages, and FPN protein was consequently internalized from plasma membrane.
-Thus, hyperferritinemia in GD could be related to the sequestration of iron in Gaucher cells due to local production and an autocrine action of hepcidin in these cells.
+Using an in vitro model of Gaucher cells, we have shown that hepcidin production was induced in these macrophages, and FPN protein was consequently internalized from the plasma membrane.
+Thus, hyperferritinemia in Gaucher disease could be related to the sequestration of iron in Gaucher cells due to local production and an autocrine action of hepcidin in these cells.

-Hepcidin expression in the stomach: Gut is an additional organ that produces hepcidin[41].
+Hepcidin expression in the stomach: The gut is an additional organ that produces hepcidin[41].
 In the stomach, hepcidin was found in the gastric fundus and corpus, more precisely, in parietal cells.
 In vitro, gastric hepcidin was upregulated upon treatment with IL6 and in response to bacterial infection.
 In humans, gastric hepcidin level was elevated during bacterial infection and then normalized after successful eradication.
 In addition, acid secretion in hepcidin KO mice was markedly reduced due to repression of Atp4a proton pump, and this was associated with gastric bacterial overgrowth.
-Thus, this original study was the first to show that hepcidin is a gastric factor essential for acid secretion and fight against helicobacter bacterial invasion.
+Thus, this original study was the first to show that hepcidin is a gastric factor essential for acid secretion and fight against Helicobacter bacterial invasion.